caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   and/or key hypotheses and ditinguishing between most likely and least likely over many attempts
 * The attacker and the victim may be on *different cores*
-  * diffenrent core does not share first caches
+  * Diffenrent core does not share first caches
 * **Inclusion property**
   * Whatever is in L1D is certainy in L2; whatever is in L2 is certainly in L3, etc.